-“Go into all the world and preach the good news to all creation…Then the disciples went out and preached everywhere, and the Lord worked with them and confirmed his word by signs that accomplished it.”
-Mark 16:15, 20)
+The miraculous gifts that Jesus’ disciples received at Pentecost were necessary in order to fulfill Jesus’ last command to them before he ascended into heaven.
+“Go into all the world and preach the good news to all creation…Then the disciples went out and preached everywhere, and the Lord worked with them and confirmed his word by signs that accomplished it” Mark 16:15,20.

 The Christian today lives by faith, not by sight.
 He or she do not need miraculous deeds in order for them to believe and follow after Christ.
 They have the Word of God (the Bible) to instruct them and God’s grace to sustain them even when physically very ill.
 In regard to the miraculous gifts of the spirit mentioned in 1 Corinthians 12, the Apostle Paul states, “But where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is knowledge, it will pass away. … And now these three remain: faith, hope and love.
-But the greatest of these is love.”
-1 Corinthians 13:8,13
+But the greatest of these is love” 1 Corinthians 13:8,13.

 Additional Resource:

-Christian Questions Podcast Episode #1037: “Is Christianity a Healing Religion?”
+Episode #1037: “Is Christianity a Healing Religion?”

 The how and why of early Christian healing and its place today